Getting Started

 The Signal Authentication feature uses a "secret key" to ensure that only signals originating from your authorized TradingView alerts are processed by your MetaTrader terminal.

-Your signals are already secured by your unique License ID, which prevents unauthorized use.
-The Secret Key provides an additional layer of security.
-It ensures that even in the unlikely event your License ID is exposed, signals would still require this matching Secret Key to be processed by your EA.
-It’s an extra safeguard for maximum peace of mind, particularly if you manage multiple trading accounts or trade with a large capital.
+Your signals are already protected by your unique License ID, which prevents unauthorized use.
+The Secret Key simply adds an extra layer of security.
+It ensures that even if your License ID is ever exposed, signals would still require the matching Secret Key to be processed by your EA.

 If enabled in the PineConnector Portal, you must add this secret key to your alert message syntax.